 Start with a dose in the middle of the recommended range and observe your dog’s behavior.
 You should notice the calming effects within up to 30 minutes.
 If not, you may want to increase the dose to the upper dosing recommendation.

-Once you see your dog become calmer with less panting, pacing, and whining — and the dog doesn’t seem lethargic, this means that you’ve supplied the right amount.
+Once you see your hyper dogs become calmer after using CBD with less panting, pacing, and whining — and the dog doesn’t seem lethargic, this means that you’ve supplied the right amount.

 Is CBD Safe for Dogs with Anxiety?